lsieun/EnglishDictionary/theme/animal_fish.md

 # animal fish

 - fin: （鱼的）鳍 a thin flat part that sticks out from the body of a fish, used for swimming and keeping balance
+- gill: 鳃 the organ that fish and some other water animals use to breathe, consisting of a membrane containing many blood vessels through which oxygen passes.

 ## home